 Faithful Word is located at a busy Tempe intersection.
 Their building is not some Jim Jones-like compound out in the boonies.
 They are right smack dab in the middle of Tempe, Arizona, a growing community of 168,000 people.

 In the video, Anderson shares the things that make Faithful Word different from other churches.
-Thing like:
+Things like:

 - They only sing old hymns and spiritual songs